 On July 5, 2007, Schultz’s debut novel Yeval was released, a story which came to be through a screenplay Schultz had written.
 After reading transgressive fiction, Schultz realized how he could tell Yeval the way he intended to but had too many boundaries with the screenplay (no voice-overs, funding, location, length, etc.).

-Being a major animal lover, Schultz started 2008 with a short-lived blog about bird care for the fallen Seattle Post-Intelligencer called Birdie Basics, but soon resigned due to finding it unnecessarily repetitive, explaining that, “You can’t eternally expand non-fiction like you can with fiction.
+Being a major animal lover, Schultz started 2008 with a blog about bird care for the fallen Seattle Post-Intelligencer called Birdie Basics, but soon resigned due to finding it unnecessarily repetitive, explaining that, “You can’t eternally expand non-fiction like you can with fiction.
 I said what needed to be said for basic information about bird care for beginners.
 It’s time to move on.
 The blog is complete.
 The mission is accomplished.”

 Throughout much of 2008, Schultz wrote trivia questions for game-show Eastern Expedition.

-The Late Sorry, a movie Schultz wrote the story and co-wrote the screenplay for, was filmed July 23, 2008 through July 27, 2008.
+The Late Sorry, a movie Schultz wrote the story and co-wrote the screenplay for, was filmed from July 23, 2008 through July 27, 2008.
 The film has been in post-production limbo, with only an unofficial rough cut being screened in early 2009 along with a few other films Schultz was a crew member on (prop manager, camera operator).
 Ironically, with all the film-set experience Schultz has had for films he did not write, he was not once present on the set of The Late Sorry.

-2010 marked three standout writing projects for Schultz: 1) Shoreline Community College commercials, which producers decided not to air when marketing issues arose during post-production; 2) the release of The Pack, Schultz’s second novel; and 3) the filming of Watch, a short film which, at one point, was intended to be a series of webisodes.
+2010 marked three standout writing projects for Schultz: 1) Shoreline Community College commercials, which producers decided not to air when marketing issues arose during post-production; 2) the release of The Pack, Schultz’s second novel; and 3) the filming of Watch.